thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/components/task-list.md

 ## Umbraco

-Add the 'Task list' component to a block list, and add 'Task' components to the 'Task list'.
+Add the 'Task list' component to a block grid or block list, and add 'Task' components to the 'Task list'.

 ![Task list in Umbraco](/docs/images/task-list-umbraco.png)